MewsSystems/gitbook-connector-api/use-cases.md

 To know the data about the rates of the enterprise, there are two relevant operations.
 [Get all rates](operations/services.md#get-all-rates) can give you information about the names \(and ids\) of the rates in the property, their status, rate groups and restrictions.
 [Get rate pricing](operations/services.md#get-rate-pricing) gives you the pricing of specific rate for a specific time period.
 In order to update rate prices, [Update rate price](operations/services.md#update-rate-price) operation be used.
 Individual rate, room category and time span can be chosen.

 ### Restrictions

+A restriction is used to prevent reservation creation in an enterprise.
+Restrictions can prevent creating reservations which will arrive on certain days, described as [DateRestrictions](operations/services.md#date-restriction).
+[EarlinessRestrictions](operations/services.md#earliness-restriction) would prevent reservation creation too far in advance or too late whilst [LengthRestrictions](operations/services.md#length-restriction) dictate the minimum and/or maximum amount of a time a reservation can be.

 To retrieve all restrictions active in the enterprise, the RMS should periodically use the [Get all restrictions](operations/services.md#get-all-restrictions) endpoint which will return information about the applicability of the restriction.